Srei Soriyopear

 Borom Reachea IV or Srei Soriyoapor (បរមរាជាទី៤), ឬ (ស្រីសុរិយោពណ៌) (Siam-call: Srei Soriyopear) was the Cambodian king ruled from 1602 to 1618.
-After the official coronation ceremony in Lavea Em in 2147 BE, 1603 AD, Maha Sakarach 1526, his full name was called "Preah Reach Angkar Preah Borom Reachea Thireach Preah Srei Soriyoapor", which means "Priya Raja Nagar Priya Brahma Raja dhi Raja Priya Shri Suryaputra" in Sanskrit, Prakriti and Pali language, which has been distorted by the misunderstanding of some modern day scholars.
-He was the second son of the Borom Reachea II whose original name was Brahma Raja II and was the younger brother of Preah Satha I, who was captured by the Siamese king and sent to Ayutthaya which is similar to word Ayodhya, during the Siamese army's attack on Longvek city in 1593.
+After the official coronation ceremony in Lavea Em in 2147 BE, 1603 AD, Maha Sakarach 1526, his full name was called "Preah Reach Angkar Preah Borom Reachea Thireach Preah Srei Soriyoapor", He was the second son of the Borom Reachea II and He was the younger brother of Preah Satha I, who was captured by the Siamese king and sent to Ayutthaya which is similar to word Ayodhya, during the Siamese army's attack on Longvek city in 1593.

 Repression of insurgents

 After Soriyoapor staged a coup to seize the throne from Preah Keo Fva I in 1602, He moved the capital from Slaket Island to establish a new capital in Lvea Em in 1603.
 During the proclamation of Soriyoapor as King of Cambodia, he issued a letter requesting his two sons from Siam King, who had been held hostage in Ayutthaya, to return to Cambodia to inherit the throne.
 Naresuan king of Ayutthaya was very upset, but he agreed to Srei Soriyoapor's request, but he kept his eldest son, Chey Chestha, to stay in Ayutthaya, and he sent his second son, Outey Reachea, the youngest son, Let him return to the Kingdom of Cambodia.
 After Soriyoapor defeated Preah Keo Fva I, but the country has not yet achieved national unity, because many district governors have formed rebel factions and former monarchs, and And they all have their own ambitions to divide Cambodia to rule their respective regions in this way, and that's why Soriyoapor sent two strong generals, Techo Meas and Techo Yot, out to defeat them, All these rebellions.
 Starting to attack the Baray district chief of Asantuk province (now: Kampong Thom), then to suppress the insurgents in Kork Ses province (present: Banteay Meanchey) and continue to suppress the insurgents in Kampong Siem and Stung Trang districts of Kampong Cham province, Cheung Prey District (Current: Tbong Khmum Province).